kubernetes/enhancements/keps/sig-api-machinery/4355-coordinated-leader-election/README.md

 expecting version skew to be respected.

-- When the first and second nodes are upgraded, any components that were leaders will typically loose the lease during the node downtime
+- When the first and second nodes are upgraded, any components that were leaders will typically lose the lease during the node downtime
-  - If one happens to retain it's lease, it will be preempted by the coordinated election controller after it updates it's identity lease with new version information
+  - If one happens to retain its lease, it will be preempted by the coordinated election controller after it updates its identity lease with new version information
 - When the third node is upgraded, all components will be at the new version and one will be elected